How to Recover a Stolen Domain and Prevent Domain Hijacking

 8. Train employees to recognize phishing scams: Whether you own a small business or large corporation, you must train your team to spot phishing emails and spurious websites that can steal credentials and other sensitive data.
 This will prevent them from unknowingly giving hackers access to your website.

 With that, you know how to recover a stolen domain name and also how to prevent a domain hijacking attack.
-We hope you found this post helpful, and if so, you might also be interested in reading more on:
+We hope you found this post helpful, and if so, you may also want to read: What is Domain Squatting?
+(And How to Stop It)

 - 5 Things You Need to Do Before Buying a Domain Name